yannicksuter/faceter/README.md

 Script to explode a 3d (obj) file into printable pieces.

 ## WhereWasI
+* migrate face._tag to face._tags representing a list of identifiers
+* simplification: merge tags too
+* support SVG to load contours
+* improving rev-triangulation algorithm to be also robust with polygon(P>4)
+* using scipy.spacial for 2d triangulations
+* generate interesting triangle fields, first attempt using delaunay
+* add contours/glyphs with extrude functionality
+* refactor visualizer to render model-class objects
 * matrix math (translation, rotation, ..) and optimize some export functions
-* add contours/glyphs with extrude functionality
-* adapt integrated 3d visualizer to render model-class objects

 ## Requirements
 python 3.x